 Most insurers insist that your vehicle is inspected on inception of the policy.
 This is to check for any pre-existing damage to the vehicle.
 If this inspection is not done, you are in breach of contract and your claim will be rejected.

-Most vehicles are insured for private use, which includes using it to get to and from work on a daily basis.
+Most vehicles are insured for private use, which includes using it to get to and from work on a daily basis as well as for social purposes.
 If, however, you will be using the vehicle during the day to perform your work duties, this will have to be disclosed.

 It’s an unfortunate reality that vehicle insurers do deny claims.
-It’s up to you, the consumer, to avail yourself of the terms and conditions of your insurance policy and make sure that you comply with them.
+It’s up to you, the consumer, to educate yourself on the terms and conditions of your insurance policy and make sure that you comply with them.
 Follow these tips to reduce the chances of your claim being rejected.

-Read the fine print: Make sure that you are familiar with and understand the T's and C's of your policy.
+Read the fine print: Make sure that you are familiar with and understand the terms and conditions of your policy.
 This includes items such as the excess, exclusions and whether other drivers are covered.

 Be honest and upfront: Don’t withhold any information from your insurer.
 Be honest about who will be driving the car and if the car will be used for business purposes.
 Disclose any accidents you have claimed for in the past.